-The 1400 sf building houses a work space for a painter, a ceramist/silversmith, and a greenhouse.
+He, She & It is a collection of three distinct buildings for three different spatial needs, collaged into a single structure.
+The 1500 sq ft building houses work spaces for a painter, a ceramist/silversmith, and a greenhouse.
 Each space offers an atmosphere which differs radically from the others.
 The distinct atmospheres of the spaces reflect not only their respective uses, but also, the predilections of the clients.

 He is a painter.
 His studio is a white box.
-There are no window in his work space; it is exclusively top-lit, offering even and indirect, natural light, and maximizing the wall surface area for painting.
+There are no window in his work space; it is exclusively top-lit, offering even and indirect, natural light, and maximising the wall surface area for painting.

 She is a ceramist and a silversmith.
-Her work space has a dedicated area for the messy, wet ceramic work and the delicate jewelry-making.
+Her work space has a dedicated area for the messy, wet ceramic work and the delicate jewellery-making.
 Her space offers large windows with generous views and dramatic lighting, ranging from dimly-lit areas to very bright desk areas.
 Her studio is lined entirely with soft, soaped, maple, preserving its intense, raw wood smell.

 It (they) consists of seedlings in spring and plants in winter — clients with a very simple wish for maximum light and year-round above-freezing temperatures.
 The polycarbonate shell is translucent, offering a zone of almost-outdoor space to the two other work spaces, without any direct views.